 Dental implants are now considered the number one choice to replace missing teeth.
-With nearly a 98% success rate, dental implants offer a permanent and secure missing teeth treatment option.
+With nearly a 98% success rate, dental implants in Charleston, SC offer a permanent and secure missing teeth treatment option.
 There are many benefits of dental implant including full chewing function, replaces missing teeth at the root, will not slip, and they offer full chewing function.
 The procedure for dental implants requires multiple visits over several months.

 About the Dental Implant Procedure

 During a comprehensive evaluation, Charleston, SC dentists Dr. Dickert or Dr. Lynn will thoroughly evaluate your mouth, teeth, gums, and overall health to make sure dental implants are a good fit for you.
 A personalized dental implant treatment plan will be created detailing every step of your implant procedure.

 Some patients may need to undergo treatments to correct dental concerns before moving on to the surgical implantation.
 The purpose here is to create an environment that is healthy so that your implants can properly heal.
 For example, a patient that is diagnosed with periodontal disease will need to undergo treatment before their implantation surgery.

 We will coordinate the surgical phase of your implant procedure with a local oral surgeon who will perform the implantation of the implants post(s).
 Our dentists only work with the leading oral surgeons and periodontists in the area.
 The implants will need about 3-6 months to fully heal and fuse with the surrounding jaw bone.
 During this time a temporary dental restoration may be placed depending on the location of your missing teeth.

 Depending on the type of implant you are receiving, at the second visit, an abutment will be attached to the post.
 This will serve to secure the final restoration and will need to heal before the final step.